sweeklys/ansible-minecraft/README.md

 ## Disclaimer

-For execute a automatical installation you must accept the [Minecraft EULA](https://account.mojang.com/documents/minecraft_eula).
+To execute an automatic installation you must accept the [Minecraft EULA](https://account.mojang.com/documents/minecraft_eula).
 Be aware that by using this role, you implicitly accept the same EULA.
 You can handle the acception by using a Environment Property like: ``export mc_accept_eula=true`` the default is ``false`` for disagree.